-• When you issue the mgsideletebroker command to delete an MQSeries Integrator broker, the MQSeries Publish/Subscribe brokers that are neighbors of this MQSeries Integrator broker are not automatically informed of its deletion.
+When you issue the mgsideletebroker command to delete an MQSeries Integrator broker, the MQSeries Publish/Subscribe brokers that are neighbors of this MQSeries Integrator broker are not automatically informed of its deletion.
 You are therefore recommended to remove the MQSeries Integrator broker from the network using the clear commands mqsiclearmqpubsub (at the MQSeries Integrator broker) and clrmqbrk (at its MQSeries Publish/Subscribe neighbors) before you delete it.

-You can find references to more information about both of these commands in Table 6 on page 162.
+You can find references to more information about both of these commands in Table 6 on page 156.

-If you delete an MQSeries Integrator broker before you remove it from the network, and it has a parent MQSeries Publish/Subscribe broker, the parent broker continues to attempt to send publication and subscription messages to it.
+• If you delete an MQSeries Integrator broker before you remove it from the network, and it has a parent MQSeries Publish/Subscribe broker, the parent broker continues to attempt to send publication and subscription messages to it.
 You can correct this behavior by issuing the clrmqbrk command at the parent.
 For example, if you issue:

-'''

-mgsideletebroker -m MQSI CHILD BROKER
+mqsideletebroker -m MQSI CHILD BROKER

-'''

-while the MQSeries Integrator broker is still known to its parent MQSeries Publish/Subscribe broker, you can then issue the command to the parent broker to clean up the network.
+while the MQSeries Integrator broker is still known to its parent MQSeries Publish/Subscribe broker, you can then issue the command clrmqbrk -m MQPS PARENT BROKER -c MQSI CHILD BROKER to the parent broker to clean up the network.